deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 ##### LICENSE

 This lab is provided using the [GPL-3.0](https://github.com/deftcon/Tetration-Bootcamp-Labs/blob/master/LICENSE).
 You may fork this repo and use it mostly as you like, however you must retain the same GPL license, and you must give credit.
 This lab was created by [Raheel Anwar](https://github.com/raheel-anwar), [Matt Mullen](https://github.com/mamullen13316), and [Mark Snow](https://github.com/highspeedsnow).
+All video content was created, directed, shot, and edited by [Mark](https://www.instagram.com/highspeedsnow){:target="_blank"}.

 ---